Arsenal boss Wenger to beat money-bags Man City for Villa

+Arsenal are ready to rock money-bags Manchester City by trumping them for Valencia striker David Villa.
 The Mail on Sunday says Arsenal's board has given Gunners boss Arsene Wenger the green light to spend big in the January market after a crunch meeting on Thursday - which included Stan Kroenke flying from the 'States to sit in on the talks.

 Villa will almost certainly be available from Valencia as Wenger attempts to restore credibility to a season in which they have suffered a string of surprise defeats in the Premier League, a Carling Cup exit at Burnley and slipped to second place in a Champions League group they had earlier dominated.